escusado/quick-firebase-queue/README.md

 *   A map is created using the Map class (can be configured [here](https://github.com/escusado/quick-firebase-queue/blob/master/assets/js/DroneSimulator/Map.js#L7)).
 *   A set of drone stations are placed next to the map (the number of station can be configured [here](https://github.com/escusado/quick-firebase-queue/blob/master/assets/js/DroneSimulator/DroneSimulator.js#L16-17))
-*   A controller assign a set of unasigned map cells to each drone station.
+*   A controller assign a set of unassigned map cells to each drone station.
 *   The station deploys the drone with all the targets for picture taking.
 *   The drone does its job cell map by cell map (the quantity of pictures per drone can be configured here: TODO)
 *   The drone returns to its station to deliver the imagery payload.
 *   The station receives the imagery data and sends it to the app backend for processing
-*   The app backend holds a list of all the processes the images has to go trhough.
+*   The app backend holds a list of all the processes the images has to go through.
 *   The app backend takes each image and queues each process in order.

 *   `firebq` queue receives the worker path and the firebase dataset id